TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Self-driving trucks and semi-autonomous vehicles

-Automated lane-keeping systems will help to pave the way for higher levels of autonomy in the haulage sector.
-By 2049, trucks could operate 24 hours a day and drive a consistent mileage rate, making trucks safer and more fuel-efficient.
-Experts predict that automated driving systems could prevent 47,000 serious accidents and save 3,900 lives over a decade through their ability to reduce the largest cause of road accidents - human error.
+Automated lane-keeping systems will revolutionise the haulage sector, paving the way for higher levels of autonomy.
+By 2049, trucks could operate 24 hours daily and drive a consistent mileage rate, making them safer and more fuel-efficient.

 Cog icon with a piece of the text